 A favorite 4×4 road into Death Valley was impassable the last time we visited Goler Wash in 2015.
 A large rock slide had enveloped the road making progress so slow and rough it took the fun out of the journey – nearly an hour to travel 1 mile.
 We like the Goler route as it usually a “short cut” from the west side of the Panamints to visit the Barker Ranch, Stella’s Cabin, Stripped Butte and other scenic campsites.
 Otherwise it is a very long way around via the Park’s Highways.
 So, have a plan B for camping if the desert has changed the terrain from what your favorite guide book reads.

 I am posting a sample itinerary of a trip we took that you can customize to your own liking.

 “The difference between an adventure or an ordeal is attitude.” – Bob Bitchin

 Here is my short list of important tips to help make your trip more of a fun adventure than an unpleasant ordeal.

-There is NO cell phone service in most of Death Valley.
+- There is NO cell phone service in most of Death Valley.
 Pay phones are available at Stove Pipe Wells and Furnace Creek.
-2 way radios work well most places and help when you are separated to keep tabs on each other.
+2 way radios work well most places and help when you are separated to stay connected with each other.